 In the Garcia v/s State criminal trial, 2004, the court’s failure to appoint an interpreter for the defendant violated his sixth amendment right to confront witnesses.

-In the trial of Nur v/s State, June 6, 2007, the Court of Appeals held that a trial court shall make a determination of need for an interpreter whenever put on notice of a significant language difficulty.
+In the trial of Nur v/s State, June 6, 2007, the Court of Appeals held that a trial court shall make a determination of the need for an interpreter whenever they put on notice of significant language difficulty.